Serena Bishop

 Serena Bishop is a fictional character from the Australian soap opera Neighbours, played by Lara Sacher.
-She made her first on-screen appearance on 9 October 2003.
+She made her first appearance during the episode broadcast on 9 October 2003.
 Serena's storylines included kissing her cousin's boyfriend, being taken advantage of by a photographer and starting an incestuous relationship with her half-brother.
-Shortly after the character's on-screen parents were axed, it was announced in May 2005 that Sacher would also be leaving.
+Shortly after the character's on-screen parents were written out, it was announced in May 2005 that Sacher would also be leaving.
 Serena made her last appearance on 26 October 2005.